szymon2024/gps-labs/README.txt

 CONTENTS
 --------

-gps_lab01 - Computation of GPS Satellite Position by The Receiver
+gps_lab01 - Computation of GPS Satellite Position by the receiver
             Based on Broadcast Orbital Parameters in Accordance with the IS‑GPS‑200 Specification